Dictate Emails in Gmail on Mac: Step-by-Step Guide

 What is the best way to dictate emails in Gmail on Mac?#

+It depends on your email volume and length.
 For short replies, built-in macOS dictation is free and fast.
 For emails longer than two paragraphs, a system-wide app like Hearsy removes the time limit and adds optional AI cleanup to turn a spoken draft into a polished email ready to send.
+Chrome extensions are a middle ground if you only use Gmail in Chrome.

 Does macOS dictation work in Gmail?#